LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Refactoring support

+Several refactoring operations are supported.
+Users should commit their work before using this feature and preview the changes (when available) before applying them.
+After, the "Make - Reload" command can be used to verify the changes before committing them.
+Due to VSCode limitations, refactoring operations that require user input cannot be not previewed.
+But the files changed are opened in the editor and the user can verify the changes before saving them.

+#### Code extraction

 Two types of code extraction are supported when the user selects a region of code and uses the "Refactor" context menu item or the "Refactor" command palette item:

 - Extract to new Logtalk entity (the user is asked to select the entity type, entity name, file name, and file location)
 - Extract to new Logtalk file (the user is asked to select the file name and file location)

+#### Symbol renaming

 Experimental entity, predicate, and non-terminal rename support is available.
-Users should commit their work before using this feature and preview the changes before applying them.
-After, the "Make - Reload" command can be used to verify the changes before committing them.

 To rename a predicate (non-terminal), right-click on the predicate (non-terminal) name in a predicate directive, fact, rule head, or goal and select the "Rename Symbol" context menu item.
 To rename an entity, right-click on the entity name and use the "Go to Type Definition" context menu item to go to the entity opening directive.
 Then, right-click on the entity name and select the "Rename Symbol" context menu item.

+#### Predicate and non-terminal argument refactoring

 To add a new argument to a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Add argument to predicate/non-terminal" context menu item and enter the new argument name and position.
 To reorder the arguments of a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Reorder predicate/non-terminal arguments" context menu item and enter the new argument order.

-Known issue: Due to VSCode limitations, refactoring operations that require user input cannot be not previewed.
+To remove an argument from a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Remove argument from predicate/non-terminal" context menu item and enter the argument position.

 ### Debugging support